softlayer/githubio_source/content/reference/services/SoftLayer_Product_Package/getActivePackagesByAttribute.md

 title: "getActivePackagesByAttribute"
 description: "<strong>This method is deprecated and should not be used in production code.</strong>

-This method will return the [[So... "
+This method will return the [Sof... "
 layout: "method"
 tags:
     - "method"